google/applied-machine-learning-intensive/v2/04_classification/09_convolutional_neural_networks/slides.md

 Like neural networks, convolutional neural networks were inspired by biology.

-In the 1960's Hubel and Wiesel showed that the visual cortex in cats and monkeys contain neurons that fire individually in response to small regions in the field of view.
+In the 1960s David Hubel and Torsten Wiesel showed that the visual cortex in cats and monkeys contain neurons that fire individually in response to small regions in the field of view.

 Visual cortex; small receptive field; overlap; react to different line orientations; can stack